math0ne/dotfiles/README.md

 ![screenshots](https://raw.githubusercontent.com/openist/dotfiles/master/putty/dotfiles-wide.png)

-Dotfiles organized using Ansible and GNU stow with a good splash of Docker.
+Dotfiles organized using Ansible and GNU stow with a healthy splash of Docker.
 The font is SourceCodePro Nerd Font.
 The color scheme is based off Base16.

 Features: